ml-opensource/Playbook/styleguide.md

 ```

-* Comments are for "why" not "what".
-Don't explain what a function does with a comment, that's what documentation is for.
-Leave comments in code that explain why you made the decision you made.
+* Comments are for "why" and not just "what".
+It is often more helpful to explain why you made a complicated decision than to describe step-by-step what is going on.
 * Don't introduce new warnings.
 Sometimes warnings are understandable, if they come from a framework, shown as a //TODO, or were already in the project when you took over.
 But your code should always have the warnings resolved.
 A project *can* have 0 warnings.
 * Don't leave commented code in.
 Or if you feel you really need to, also leave a comment saying why that code is there and why it might be needed again.
 But in general, delete commented out code.
 We use git, so you can always get the old code from there.
 * If you need to check an enum case but you wouldn't want to do a switch for only one item, consider using something like `if case let .button = object.type { }`.
 It also works with associated values `if case let .button(value) = object.type { }`, and you can use `value` inside the `if`